NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/checking-pot-users.md

 Select *sponsorship* from the *selected state query* menu.

 ## Step 4: Then, select users
-Select the user() function from the drop-down menu.
+Select the `user()` function from the drop-down menu.

 ## Step 5: Enter the pot ID
-Enter the pot ID in the box below.
+Enter the potID in the box below.
 By default, it is 0.
 This is the pot that the sponsor signed you up for.

 ## Step 6: Check for the desired account
 Specify the account you wish to check and select the “Include option”.

 ![Sponsorship](/img/docs/nodle-chain/check-account.png)